Follow the Leader isn’t a good strategy

 - Did they ask questions?

-- Did they share alternate ideas?
+- Were they able to share alternate ideas?

 - Challenge your people to challenge you